For audio summary click below

 The ongoing monitoring of different software components for vulnerabilities, new exploits, critical security updates and patches helps you ensure that you control new security risks as quickly as possible.
-By maintaining a state-of-the-art post-market security risk management process, you can prevent damage to your brand’s reputation and save your business from suffering financial loss.
-And keeping a proactive, ongoing monitoring process makes it easier for you to maintain regulatory compliance related to cybersecurity.
+By maintaining a state-of-the-art post-market cybersecurity risk management process, you can prevent damage to your brand’s reputation and save your business from suffering financial loss.
+And keeping a proactive, ongoing monitoring process makes it easier for you to maintain regulatory compliance related to medical device cybersecurity.

-Key regulatory requirements for medical cybersecurity
+Key regulatory requirements for medical device cybersecurity

 - European Union’s Medical Device Regulations (MDR) and In Vitro Diagnostic Regulation (IVDR) from 2017